Fees and funding

 Information on fees and funding

-The University provides information on fees, living costs and sources of funding on the University student finance website.
+The University provides information on fees, living costs and sources of funding on the University's Fees and Funding website.

-University tuition fees are charged at different rates depending on your fee status: Home/Republic of Ireland (ROI), Islands, or Overseas.
+University tuition fees are charged at one of three rates depending on your fee status: Home (standard), Overseas and EU (please note that EU fee status applies only to students who commenced study before 1st August 2021).
 A government-imposed quota restricts us to a maximum of fourteen Medicine students each year who are classified as overseas for fees purposes.
 It is therefore recommended that you resolve any uncertainty about your fee status as soon as possible after you have submitted your application for admission.

 Do be aware that citizenship does not in itself determine your status for fees purposes.
 The issue is decided according to the facts of each case, having regard to where the student has been 'ordinarily resident' for the three year period to 31 August prior to commencing a course at a British University.
 In most cases, the main purpose of this residence must not have been for educational purposes.